By Peru specialist Chloe

 Where to go in northern Peru

 You can explore all the places I mention below over a two-week trip.
 Bear in mind that some long — though extremely scenic — road transfers are essential for getting around northern Peru; domestic flights don’t really exist here.
+You also have the option to bring northern Peru into a wider tour of the country.
+Over two weeks you can visit some of the Northern Kingdom’s main sites before flying into Cuzco to pick up the classic tour of the Sacred Valley and Machu Picchu.

 The Chachapoyas and Leymebamba region